Maintaining and tuning

 Clean up the dead letter office

 PuppetDB will react to certain types of processing failures by storing a complete copy of the offending input, along with retry timestamps and error traces, in the “dead letter office” (DLO).
 Over time, the DLO can grow quite large.
-If you’re not actively troubleshooting an issue, you might be able to recover a significant amount of space by deleting the contents of
+If you’re not actively troubleshooting an issue, you might be able to recover a significant amount of space by deleting the contents of the DLO.
+It can be found at under PuppetDB’s data directory at

 View the log